ForestMars/Polyglot/README.md

-# PolyGlut - AI Chat Interface
+# PolyGlot - AI Chat Interface

 A modern, elegant AI chat interface built with React, TypeScript, and Tailwind CSS.
 Connect to multiple AI providers (OpenAI, Anthropic, Google) with a beautiful glass-morphism design.